 CDC: Suicide attempts among teenage girls increased 50 percent in early 2021

-New data shows that cases of mental health issues were even worse among adolescent girls at the beginning of this year.
+Cases of mental health issues were even worse among adolescent girls at the beginning of this year.
 According to the CDC,

 In May 2020, during the COVID-19 pandemic, ED visits for suspected suicide attempts began to increase among adolescents aged 12–17 years, especially girls.
 During February 21–March 20, 2021, suspected suicide attempt ED visits were 50.6% higher among girls aged 12–17 years than during the same period in 2019; among boys aged 12–17 years, suspected suicide attempt ED visits increased 3.7%